bennylope/bennylope.github.com/_posts/2016-10-15-freelance-questions.md

 running everything in your name, perhaps with a trade name (DBA, or doing business as), or two, create a C corporation.

+Here's some advice I ran across years ago about how to decide between LLC and C corp:

+> And here’s a mini-rant on the choice of corporate entity and location.
+For 99% of companies, there is ONLY ONE QUESTION you need to ask when it comes to incorporating: is it likely my business will ever take institutional investment (i.e. a big VC round)?
+If no, incorporate as an LLC (or an S-Corp) in your own state.
+If yes, incorporate as a Delaware corporation.
+End of story.
+Do not get all creative and find some exotic state to incorporate in.
+There is no point and you will regret it later. - [Kosher Bacon: 5 Things That Don’t Make You An Entrepreneur (and 5 Things That Do)](https://kosherbaconblog.com/2013/09/09/5-things-that-dont-make-you-an-entrepreneur-and-5-things-that-do/)

+So that rules out C corps.

 > I've heard about S corporations and B corporations, what about those?

 First of all, a B corporation is not a legally recognized distinction.